BCDA-APS/urRobot/docs/usage.md

 ## Robotiq Gripper

-Currently the Robotiq Hand-E gripper is the only supported gripper.
+Currently the Robotiq Hand-E gripper is the only supported gripper in this EPICS module, howevever other grippers and tools could still be made to work through waypoint actions which are discussed later.
 The gripper screen has buttons for opening, closing, connecting, activating, and auto-calibrating.
 It also shows the open/closed state, actual position, and motion status.